neestell/gmd-samples/README.md

 I find it most useful.

 ## How to use a repository?
 Very simple.
-I put an every sample in separate branch and update it as soon as possible.
-In a table below is placed some info about available branches and descriptions.
+I put every sample in separate branch and update it as soon as possible.
+In a table below you will find some info about available branches and samples.

 ---